How High School Students Can Find the Documentation Requirements For College Admissions Exams and College Accommodations

 If you do not understand whether the documentation your student currently has contains what is required, call and ask questions of the agency or school to which your student is applying for accommodations (have the testing handy).
 The testing agencies have phone numbers for this purpose (they can be found online on the page for disability accommodations).
 If your student is applying for accommodations at college, call the Disability Services office for the school (or whatever office makes disability accommodations).
 If the person who answers the phone does not know how to answer your questions (it may be a student worker), ask to speak to the director or someone called a “coordinator” to ask whether the documentation your student has meets the requirements for that college.
 It won’t take long to read that person the list of tests contained in your student’s documentation and have him/her confirm that they have what is necessary.
 (To save time on the phone, make a list of the tests included in your student’s report –it’s faster than paging through the report.)
 Make it clear that you don’t expect this person to give you any sort of approval for accommodations over the phone, but rather that you just need to make sure that the tests in your student’s documentation cover the requirements.

-For more on all of these topics, see Step 7 of Elizabeth’s book.
+For more on all of these topics, see Elizabeth’s book.